HomeBlog

 Since all the methods we discussed above, including company gas cards for employees, have some downsides, let's explore your best options.
 Of course, we'll take both your and your employees' best interests into account.

-Introduce a Fuel Use Policy
+Introduce a Fuel Use and Mileage Reimbursement Policy

 If you plan on using company gas cards for employees, it's crucial to have a fuel use policy in place.
+Strict rules will allow you to control your expenses better and hold your employees accountable.

 For example, you can place a cap regarding how many times a week and even determine the exact days they can fill up.
 It's best to allow either Friday or Monday fill-ups to discourage your employees from using the company-paid gas over the weekend.

-Switch to the FAVR Reimbursement Plan
+Consider the FAVR Reimbursement Plan

 Fixed and variable rate reimbursement (FAVR) is another non-taxable method.
-Still, it's more complex than the standard allowance, mileage reimbursement, or company gas cards for employees.
+Still, it's more complex than the standard allowance, mileage reimbursement, or gas cards for employees.
+That's why employers aren't very fond of it, although its benefits are worth every effort.

 The FAVR method consists of